-That starts with a great training plan.
-You need not train to win the Tour de France, but neither can you just hop on the bike on day 1 of WOMBAT and hope to ride 270-300 miles during trip week without previous training.
-Below are several suggestions to help you train for WOMBAT week.
+Preparation starts with a great training plan.
+You need not train to win the Tour de France, but neither can you just hop on the bike on day 1 of WOMBAT and hope to ride 250 miles during trip week without previous training.
+Below are several suggestions to help you train for the week of WOMBAT.
 Riders who develop a good training plan ride the trip with ease, great endurance, strong bodies, and well prepared to enjoy an awesome week of cycling with friends.

 Equally important is hydration on and off the bike.
 Our body needs water!
 Often, cyclists do not notice dehydration.
-Bike jerseys are made to wick away sweat and the breeze from riding cools us down.
-Vitamin water and drinks with electrolytes are excellent during a ride to replenish depleted resources, but don't neglect the rest of the day by drinking liquids throughout the day.
+Bike jerseys are made to wick away sweat.
+Vitamin water and drinks with electrolytes are excellent during a ride to replenish depleted resources.
+But drinking liquids throughout the day is still your most important hydration.
 Simply drinking water during your daily activities is a great way to maintain hydration.

 It is easier than you think.
 It is more about dedication to spending the time and pushing just a few more miles with a higher level of effort each training week until the ride.
 Your muscles take time to build strength and time on the saddle will make for a more comfortable long ride on the trip.
 Surprisingly, if you are able to ride 75% of the distance of your longest day on the WOMBAT ride, and be able to do this once a week for a few weeks before the ride, you will be fine.
 For example, if the longest WOMBAT day ride is 60 miles, you should be able to do a 40 mile ride one day a week for about 2 or 3 weeks before the ride.
 Make sure to take breaks on your long day rides.
 Going 40 miles does not mean 40 non-stop miles.
 Break it up!
 Ride 17 miles, take a break, ride some more, take a break.
 You should be riding you bike about 5 days a week.
 Each week should have one short day, 3 medium days, and one long day.
 Remember, this is the goal for your final few weeks of training.
 Also, we highly recommend staying off you bike for the 3 days prior to WOMBAT riding week.
 The rest from training will refresh you and assure you will be ready to ride on Day 1.